Beautiful horizontal shot

 Chatting with Nastasha Minyon Sale, from the Adorned

-A few months ago we found ourselves on our way to Nastasha's workshop in the Overberg, vast yellow fields filled either side of the road with deep blue sky-colored mountains where they ended, the occasional pair of blue cranes, speeding bakkies, and a Spar stop for a snack.
+A few months ago we found ourselves travelling from Cape Town to Nastasha's workshop in the Overberg, South Africa, where I regularly work as a videographer in South Africa documenting artists.
+The vast yellow fields filled either side of the road with deep blue coloured mountains where they ended, the occasional pair of blue cranes, speeding bakkies and a Spar stop for a snack.

 Natasha's workspace is filled with swatches of colour made from plant dye experiments, learnings from the land and plants around, creativity inspired by nature.
-These colours, learnings, sketches, and paintings made way for her collection of homewares which we were there to film for the lovely Akojo, as well as interviewing Natasha about her work.
+These colours, learnings, sketches and paintings made way for her collection of homewares which we were there to film for the lovely Akojo as part of a recent brand video production project, as well as interviewing Natasha about her work.

-Natasha started creating more than just fine art as a way to honour artisanal practices.
-She was introduced to natural dye at the beginning of 2020 and immediately fell in love with the process and the colours she could achieve, all the while being deeply in touch with nature and its gifts.
+I started creating more than just fine art as a way to honour artisanal practices.
+I was introduced to natural dye at the beginning of 2020 and immediately fell in love with the process and colours I could achieve, all the while being so in touch with nature and her gifts.

-She immediately envisioned her homeware range and dove into testing and developing products.
-By the end of 2020, she had a full homeware range that was hand-dyed and hand block-printed by herself.
-She wanted it to be as handmade as possible and feels proud of how it has grown.
+I immediately dreamed up what my homeware range would look like and dived into the testing and development of products.
+By the end of 2020 I had a full homeware range that was hand dyed and hand block printed by myself.
+I wanted it to be as handmade as possible I feel proud of how it's grown.

-Synthetic dyes are incredibly harmful to our environment.
-Not only is a huge amount of water used in their process, but chemicals such as zinc, arsenic, and chromium bind the dyes to the fibres.
-All wastewater is usually run off into our waterways, harming wildlife and communities.
+Synthetic dyes are incredibly harmful to our environment, not only is a huge amount of water used in its process, but chemicals such as zinc, arsenic, and chromium bind the dyes to the fibres.
+All wastewater is usually run off into our waterways harming wildlife and communities.
+It is said that in China and other regions popular for fashion production, you can tell the colour of the season by looking at the rivers, as a lot of the dye runs straight into the fresh water.

 The process of extracting colour from plants is fascinating and completely sustainable.
-Natasha uses rainwater collected in large tanks on the land where her studio is located.
-She works in extremely small batches, so only a small amount of foliage is needed to create the dye.
+I use rainwater collected in big tanks on the land where my studio is located.
+I work in extremely small batches, so I luckily don’t need much foliage to create my dye.

-When she first started her natural dye journey, Natasha was surprised by how little information existed on the colours Southern Hemisphere plants can offer.
-She has recently begun holding workshops to inspire others to work with the plants around them.
+When I first started my natural dye journey I was surprised by how little information there was on the colours the Southern hemisphere plants can offer us and I have recently started holding workshops to inspire people to start working with the plants around them.

 Advice for Creative Entrepreneurs & Connect with Nastasha